-Last week, the Treasury released the highly anticipated guidance pertaining to the Opportunity Zones (“OZ”) program.
+In April, the Treasury released the highly anticipated guidance pertaining to the Opportunity Zones (“OZ”) program.
 Surveying the commentary that quickly followed, a common refrain is that Treasury’s general tenor remains constructive.
 Many expect this set of regulations will provide an added layer of comfort that will accelerate OZ capital flows.
 We agree that these regulations solidify several critical points and also create additional flexibility to implement an OZ program.
 With respect to further clarifications, the IRS does not necessarily expect to issue a new set of regulations, but will be accepting comments on the “New Proposed Regulations.”

 Given the density of the most recent set of regulations (169-pages of technically intricate reading material that made us thankful for our lawyers) we expect ongoing legal and business commentary to trickle out over the next few weeks.
 That said, six key points immediately stood out:

 One of the most frequent and insightful questions we have received from investors relates to whether refinancing proceeds can be distributed to investors and what the tax treatment of those distributions would be.
 The answer to this question is important for two main reasons: (1) the refinancing event could function as a critical liquidity mechanism for investors who will need to pay their deferred tax bill in 2027 and (2) refinancings are pursued in most real estate projects, especially ground-up developments that we expect will comprise most of the OZ transactions.